-CLEAR is designed to expand and contract based on how much funding we have.
+CLEAR is specifically designed to expand and contract based on how much funding we have.
 We began small (in a supply closet, to be exact) and if tough times happen we can be small again.
-In the meantime, we have ~20 members in a beautiful space at Memorial University, and are generously supported by the following grants:
+In the meantime, we have ~20 members in a beautiful lab space at Memorial University, and are generously supported by the grants and contracts listed below.
+About 80% of our funding goes to personnel, almost all of whom are students.

 - 2017-2023: Placing Science: Implementing Feminist, Indigenous, and Decolonial Theories of Place and Land in the Laboratory.
 SSHRC Insight Grant.
 PI: Max Liboiron.
 Budget: $293,633.
 This grant supports our more experimental feminist and anticolonial methodologies and was used to found the lab in our new space.